verbb/formie/docs/developers/field.md

 `zipErrorMessage` | The error message for the Zip sub-field.
 `zipCollapsed` | Whether the Zip sub-field is collapsed in the control panel.
 `zipEnabled` | Whether the Zip sub-field is enabled in the control panel.
+`zipHidden` | Whether the Zip sub-field is hidden.
 `countryLabel` | The label for the Country sub-field.
 `countryPlaceholder` | The placeholder for the Country sub-field.
 `countryDefaultValue` | The default value for the Country sub-field.